 This allows employees to treat themselves to a little something on the company’s tab, helping them to feel like a valued part of the organisation.

-After such a long-winded bout of negativity since the beginning of 2019, and one that we’re still working our way out of, perhaps one of the best ways to engage your employees this holiday season is by hosting an end of the year meeting that focuses strictly on the positive moments and business results from 2021.
+Perhaps one of the best ways to engage your employees this holiday season is by hosting an end of the year meeting that focuses strictly on the positive moments and business results from the past 12 months.

-By veering away on anything too heavy (i.e. redundancies, turnover, etc.), this meeting will act as a sort of pep talk, one that will get employees ready and motivated for the New Year, knowing that their organisation is looking forward to a fresh start as much as they are.
+By veering away on anything too heavy (i.e. redundancies, turnover, etc.), this meeting will act as a sort of celebration, one that will get employees ready and motivated for the New Year, knowing that their organisation is looking forward to a fresh start as much as they are.

 Remember that engaging employees all year round is important, but it can be especially tricky during the winter months.